IABTechLab/uid2docs/api/README.md

 ## Contact Info

-To access to UID2, contact the appropriate team at The Trade Desk listed below.
+To get access to UID2, contact the appropriate team at The Trade Desk listed below.

 >Contacting The Trade Desk for access is temporary.
 When the system is moved to independent governance, the governing organizations will handle access requests.